jareerzeenam/vue3-composition-api-blog/README.md

 ## Run Node Server

-(if you get any error as - `Unknown file extension ".ts"`, try to remove `"type": "module",` from packages.json file and re-run the command )
+(if you get any error as - `Unknown file extension ".ts"`, try to remove `"type": "module",` from packages.json file and re-run the command ) or simply create a npm script in your packages.json file as ` "server": "ts-node src/server/index.ts"` and run `npm run server`

 ```
 npx ts-node src/server/index.ts
 ```

 ## Recommended IDE Setup